Palestine–South Africa relations

 Palestine–South Africa relations refer to the interstate relations between the Republic of South Africa and the State of Palestine.

+History

 Bilateral relations

 The African National Congress had close relations with Palestine Liberation Organization.
 Nelson Mandela had close relations with Yasser Arafat.
 After the first non-racial elections in 1994, South Africa established diplomatic relations with the State of Palestine on February 15, 1995.
 Former South African President Nelson Mandela had visited both Israel and Palestine and called for peace between both sides.
 Nevertheless, some prominent South African figures, such as Desmond Tutu and Ronnie Kasrils have criticized Israel's treatment of the Palestinians, drawing parallels between apartheid South Africa and modern-day Israel.
 The Congress of South African Trade Unions, which represents 1.2 million South African workers, has also accused Israel of practicing apartheid and supported the boycott launched by the Canadian Union of Public Employees, as well as the boycott of all Israeli products.